MilyMilo/fusion-for-kali/readme.md

 ### 7. Escaping the VM
-By disabling macos host shortcuts you won't be able to just `Ctrl+Left/Right` to escape the VM in fullscreen.
+By disabling MacOS host shortcuts you won't be able to just `Ctrl+Left/Right` to escape the VM in fullscreen.
 You will need to use `Cmd+Ctrl` to ungrab the cursor from the VM.

 ## End Remarks